 I was reading how Alphabet made an announcement to acquire FitBit today.
-In reading the VP’s blogpost on what they think would be a great union between the two companies (I for one am excited to see where FitBit can be even more useful with Google’s platforms), triggered by the words being active and that means for health and investing.
+In reading the VP’s blogpost on what they think would be a great union between the two companies (I for one am excited to see where FitBit can be even more useful with Google’s platforms), I was triggered by the words being active and what means for health and investing.

 Being more active is what a lot of doctors tell us to do.
 Being more passive is sometimes what people tell us to do if you don’t know anything about investing and think that it’s just one long random walk.
-While that all may be true, we have come to use these terms with it’s connotations in health and wealth/investing and taken these terms for granted.
+While that all may be true, we have come to use these terms with its connotations in health and wealth/investing and taken these terms for granted.